KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/nspv.md

 ::: tip

-The `magic` number can also be seen in the terminal as a `stdout` printout when the daemon is launched.

 The `magic` number can also be found from the terminal as a `stdout` printout when the daemon is launched.
 Look for the line that starts with `>>>>>>>>>>` , extract the hex part of the string `magic.xxxxxxxx` and reverse its byte order.

 ###### Example